IIITLucknowSWEngg/CSAICSBTeam021/SRS.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The Byju's Clone application is designed to be a standalone platform that operates across both mobile and web devices.
+The Byju's Competitor  application is designed to be a standalone platform that operates across both mobile and web devices.
 The application will interface with third-party services for payment processing, video hosting, and live class streaming.
 The system will be designed with modular architecture to support scalability and ease of maintenance.
 The backend will be hosted on cloud servers to ensure high availability.

 ### 2.2 Product Functions
 The application will provide the following functions: